So, dear Ehsminer fans, stay tuned for more good news in the upcoming days.

 Although, it is better to optimize it in the FPGA systems, it will not be economically feasible via FPGA to obtain high hashing rates.
 The only viable solution is an ASIC.

 We studied the architecture of the algorithm in order to design a very efficient system that works in a typical brute force of a sheer number of mining cores in other mining solutions.
 To explain the basics it is better to give some figures:

 It is well established that one simple hash on a dedicated digital circuit takes around 150,000 clock cycles to execute.
 We can infer that the shorter time those cycles take, the higher the hashing rate will be.
 In other words, the circuit hashing rate can be characterized by FC/150k when FC is the clock frequency of such a circuit.

-There is only two possible options to increase the hash rate:
+There are only two possible options to increase the hash rate:

-Increase the hashing rate of the mining solution by increasing the frequency of the circuit.
-Or, using a higher number of cores in parallel.
+Either, increase the hashing rate of the mining solution by increasing the frequency of the circuit, or using a higher number of cores in parallel.

 Increasing the frequency is a part of our purpose.
 We are considering the 45nm and 22nm technologies.
 Besides the price factor, we must also consider the thermal issue.